A Convolutional Neural Network for the Recovery of Transfer Functions From Velocity-Resolved Reverberation Mapping Data: Introduction

 Here we describe a new method for solving this inversion problem using a Convolutional Neural Network (CNN).
 CNNs have long been successfully used for image deconvolution both in industry \citep{industry1_Li2021,industry2_DLGEO,MicrosoftLenovoDeconv} and astronomy \citep{Herbel_2018_ASTRO_PSFDL,Akhaury22_DL_GALDECONV}, but an analogous approach has yet to be applied to the deconvolution of BLR RM data.
 This approach is strongly physically and mathematically motivated.
 Decades of RM measurements have robustly shown that $\Delta C$,$\Delta L$, and $\Psi$ are connected, but the precise relationship is muddled by various physical and systematic sources of noise.
 As shown in the boxed form of Equation \ref{deconv}, an equivalent way of thinking about the recovery of $\Psi$ is that we are looking to find some complicated function of $\Delta C$ that we can convolve with $\Delta L$.

 A CNN is designed precisely with this task in mind: the network essentially ``learns" the potentially complex and highly nonlinear function $f(\Delta C)$ as the optimized weights are convolved with the input emission-line light curves to map back to the target response function.
 Thus the continuum and all of the errors both physical and systematic are absorbed into the parameters of the CNN, and in this approach what the CNN learns is what should be convolved with the input lightcurve to generate the correct transfer function.
 Because of the nature of the fundamental mathematical operation we are trying to approximate, we refer to this class of ML model as a (de)convolutional neural network ((D)CNN) throughout the rest of this paper.
-Another ML technique\textemdash variational autoencoders\textemdash has recently shown promise for recovering response functions for AGN coronae from X-ray lightcurves \citep{Deesamutara_AndyYoung_2025_ML_RM_XRAY}, further motivating an ML application to the BLR RM inversion problem.
+We choose a CNN instead of a standard fully connected neural network because of the mathematics of the problem as described above, as standard fully connected neural networks do not learn convolutional filters and thus struggle with spatial and temporal pattern recognition.
+Another ML technique\textemdash variational autoencoders\textemdash has recently shown promise for recovering response functions for AGN coronae from X-ray lightcurves \citep{Deesamutara_AndyYoung_2025_ML_RM_XRAY}, further motivating an ML application to the BLR RM inversion problem, although the data quality is high enough in the BLR that we choose the more direct CNN approach here.

 In RM the relationship between line and continuum variations may well be more complicated than the linearized echo model in Equation \ref{variabilityEqn} \citep{Krolik1995_regularizedLinearInversion}.
 Additionally, traditional methods are computationally expensive, and while a (D)CNN is computationally expensive to train it is extremely cheap to use once trained.
 This strongly motivates the work described here, in which we use (D)CNNs to recover $\Psi$.
 Using a (D)CNN method allows for much more robust flexibility in obtaining $\Psi$ as in even our simplest models described here there are millions of parameters, but this flexibility comes at the cost of interpretability.
 The (D)CNN is somewhat of a black box, although we attempt to mitigate (largely unsuccessfully) this interpretability problem in Section \ref{sec:discussion}.